RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 ## Our Journey:
 - [26th January 2021]
-> ResetHacker celebrates its 2year anniversary and RESETHACKER community launches Github organisation page, Making everything transparent to the community and Our Journey.)
+> ResetHacker celebrates its 2 year anniversary and RESETHACKER community launches Github organisation page, Making everything transparent to the community.

-> ResetHacker disclosed team's, workflows, achievements and exclusive resources.
+> ResetHacker revealed the inside details, teams, workflow, achievement and exclusive resources.

 - 6th January 2020]
 >RESETHACKER introduced free private Discussion group with a purpose to explore, discuss the vulnerability, attacks, POC, pen-testing, bug hunting approaches, privacy, tools development, programming, project and talk about the best in IT sector.

-- [1 January 2021]
+- [1 January 202
-> We announce an opportunity for leaders who have an enthusiasm to bring the community together and be the part of RESETHACKER Team.
+> ResetHacker announce an opportunity for leaders who have an enthusiasm to bring the community together and wants join RESETHACKER Team.

 > Welcome Anugrah SR, Tushar Varma & Rahul to ResetHacker Team.:)